EVER EVER EVER Motto Divder

 The Rising of The Sun

 Such was the Baltimore of 1837, a funny little town, judged by present-day standards, when, on 17 may, a copy of The Sun, a funny little paper, judged by the same standards, was laid upon the doorsteps of nearly every dwelling in business house in the city.
 It took just 15,000 copies to go around.
-The period was one of great business depression, and when the founder of the paper, Arunah S. Adell, investigated the conditions here in anticipation of establishing his journal, he received very discouraging reports from the proprietors of the other papers to whom he had brought letters of introduction.
+The period was one of great business depression, and when the founder of the paper, Arunah S. Abell, investigated the conditions here in anticipation of establishing his journal, he received very discouraging reports from the proprietors of the other papers to whom he had brought letters of introduction.
 Those on whom he called were Mr. Poe, of the Chronicle; Messrs.
 Streeter and Skinner, of the transcript; Messrs.
 Dobbin, Murphy and Bose, of the American; Mr. Gwynn of the federal Gazette, and Mr. Harkerdi of the Republican.
 In spite of their gloomy predictions, he felt there was an opening in Baltimore for a penny paper and decided to establish it.

 Three Musketeers Set Out

-With this paper Mr. Adell “served out his time,” and as a journeyman printer started out into the world to make his fortune.
+With this paper Mr. Abell “served out his time,” and as a journeyman printer started out into the world to make his fortune.
 There were no railroads and he went from Providence to Boston by stagecoach, and in Boston got himself a job in a print shop.
 From Boston he later went to New York and promptly secured employment.
 Here he met his future partners, William M. Swain and Azariah age.
 Simmons, both practical printers.

 The “penny press” had just secured a foothold in New York and the three ambitious young men discussed the advisability of establishing another penny newspaper there.
 It didn’t take a great deal of money to establish a newspaper in those days.
-Mr. Adell felt that the New York film was fully occupied, but agreed to go in which Messrs.
+Mr. Abell felt that the New York film was fully occupied, but agreed to go in which Messrs.
 Swain and Simmons in the establishment of a penny paper in Philadelphia, which at that time had no paper of that sort.
 The others agreed, and on 29 February 1836, the articles of agreement were drawn up which resulted in the establishment of the public ledger.

 Investigates Possibilities Here

-In spite of early difficulties, the ledger became firmly established in a year, its future seemed secure, and it occurred to Mr. Adell to come to Baltimore to investigate the possibilities of establishing a similar paper here.
-He felt the Baltimore field was a fertile one and so reported to his Associates, who agreed to the establishment of another paper, provided Mr. Adell should organize it, assume the immediate responsibility and personal control.
+In spite of early difficulties, the ledger became firmly established in a year, its future seemed secure, and it occurred to Mr. Abell to come to Baltimore to investigate the possibilities of establishing a similar paper here.
+He felt the Baltimore field was a fertile one and so reported to his Associates, who agreed to the establishment of another paper, provided Mr. Abell should organize it, assume the immediate responsibility and personal control.

-This was satisfactory to Mr. Adell: type of material were ordered and the most modern president day was bought.
+This was satisfactory to Mr. Abell: type of material were ordered and the most modern president day was bought.
 An office was secure at 21 Light St., the second door from Mercer, and on 17 may, 1837, the son was born.
 In its salutatory it declared that its object was the furnace a newspaper equal to any, at a price which would bring it within the means of all who could read, and of the large number of persons to whom the more expensive dailies were inaccessible.
 It also made some distinct pledges as to the rules which should govern the editorial conduct of the paper.
 It declared:

 We shall give no place to religious controversy, nor to political discussions of merely partisan character.
 On political principles and questions involving the interest or the honor of the whole country it will be free, firm and temperate.
 Our object will be the common good, without regard to that of sects, factions or parties, and for this object we shall labor without fear or partiality.
 The publication of this paper will be continued for one year at least, and the publishers hope to receive, as they shall strive to deserve, a liberal support.